Vault

 policies ["root"]

-Authorise the charm to interact with Vault using the token value:
+Authorise the charm to interact with Vault using the token value from the secret:

 7. Create a key-value type secret